 The tribulus terrestris plant may improve the two worst conditions behind acne – chronic inflammation and oxidative stress.

 That would go a long way to combat the danger posed by the testosterone and DHT increase.
-It definitely wouldn’t eliminate the acne in everyone; some men and women have sebaceous glands which are particularly well stimulated by DHT and testosterone.
+It definitely wouldn’t eliminate the acne risk completely; some men and women have sebaceous glands which are particularly well stimulated by DHT and testosterone.
 That’s one of the main genetic aspects of acne.

 How to have high testosterone and clear skin